 Deputy chair: Dr Andrew Molodynski

 Take part in one of our free courses designed to give you the right skills to:

 - break down equality and inclusion bias (CPD-accredited)

 - value difference and inclusivity

 The committee meets three times a year to discuss the latest issues in community care.
 These meetings are open to committee members only.

-All our meetings start at 11am and finish at 3pm and take place at:
+All our meetings start at 11am and finish at 3pm and take place either virtually or at: